strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 ### Component & Dynamic Zones

-Identical to relations, the `population` parameter is used to explicitly define which Dynamic zones, components, and nested components to populate.
-See the following examples:
+The `population` parameter is used to explicitly define which Dynamic zones, components, and nested components to populate.

 ::::api-call
 :::request Example request: Deeply populate a 2 level component & media